HueCodes/HueCodes.github.io/README.md

 ## About me
 Math/CS Student.
 I like solving challenging problems and working with smart people.

-## Why you should hire me as a backend engineer
-- DB
-- ﻿﻿System Design
-- ﻿﻿Algorithms
-﻿﻿- API design
-﻿﻿- API Security
-﻿﻿- CI/CD
-﻿﻿- DS
-﻿﻿- Docker/ Kubernetes
-﻿﻿- Caching

 ## Education
 - Studying Math and CS at UW